Updated December 21, 2021

 Should you book your holiday early or leave it to the last minute?
 Both have advantages when it comes to snagging a bargain, but it really comes down to one thing: you.
 Here’s what to consider before booking your getaway.

-*Please note: The Covid-19 situation is fast moving, and things can change quickly.
+*Please note: Travel plans can still change quickly as a result of the Covid-19 situation.
 Before booking your trip, check the FCDO advice and make sure you're comfortable with the T&Cs of your holiday operator.

 Early bookers will have a lot more choice, and you may be able to take advantage of cheaper prices while travel feels uncertain.
-Of course, keep in mind that your holiday may not go ahead if the situation hasn’t improved by the time your departure date rolls around.
+Of course, keep in mind that your holiday may not go ahead if the situation hasn’t improved by the time your departure date rolls around – or that entry rules may change (you may need to be vaccinated, for example).
 Pick a package break and pay by credit card to better protect your finances in case your trip is cancelled.
 Many operators have introduced flexible booking options in response to Covid-19 uncertainty but it’s important to make sure you’re comfortable with the T&Cs of your holiday provider before you book.

-If you’re not ready to gamble with your getaway, booking at the last minute – when there is a clearer picture of the situation and you can budget for potential extras such a pre-travel Covid-19 tests – could suit you better.
-Note that, when travel does get the green light, you may have some competition for the best deals and prices may rise as holidays become hot property again.
+If you’re not ready to gamble with your getaway, booking at the last minute – when there is a clearer picture of the situation in your desired destination – could suit you better.
+Note that as you get closer to summer, you may have some competition for the best deals and prices may rise as holidays become hot property again.

 If you have a family with school-aged children, work in a job with restricted holiday periods or have a set idea on the type of holiday you want to go on, booking as soon as possible could be your best bet.